-There was something jarring, Tragger had always thought, about a barn made from fresh timbers.
-In his mind, a barn was a weather-worn, slightly roughened structure of grayed planks, perhaps a few were warped out of place or patched over with other boards.
-No doubt his new barn would look that way in a few seasons, for now it was a bright, new, and wrong structure sitting upon the few timbers that had survived the dragons’ fire that had burnt down the old one.
+There was something jarring, Tragger always thought, about a barn made from fresh timbers.
+In his mind, a barn was a weather-worn, roughened structure of grayed planks, perhaps with a few warped out of place or patched over with other boards.
+No doubt his new barn would look that way in a few seasons, but for now it was a bright, new, and wrong structure sitting upon the few timbers that survived the dragons’ fire that burnt down the old one.
 That had been a good barn, though not good enough to save his blummoxes.
 He wondered if his new barn would do as well.

 It had been almost a year, he realized with some surprise, since the dragon attack.
 Summer was beginning to draw to a close, and the harvest was approaching.
 Soon, the autumn rains would be coming, and with them all the work involved with preparing the farm for the winter.
 For now, though, it was a beautiful, hot, summer day, with the sun high overhead, and he had a forest to walk.
 They would need plenty of firewood to see them through the winter, and it was better to cut it on a hot, sunny day than a wet, cold one.
 Tragger ducked into his incongruously new barn to retrieve his axe.